You are here

 About the Journal

-Politics is edited at Newcastle University.
+Politics is edited at Queen Mary, University of London.
 We are a pluralist politics and international studies journal that welcomes all approaches, theories, methods, and empirical cases.
 We exist to publish the very best in original, timely, research-led reflections on politics and international studies.
-You can read more about our editorial ethos in our inaugural editorial (click to download, pdf)

 We also welcome proposals for special issues or sections.